 The easy answer is yes, but it may take some work.
 There are several types of garage floor coatings out there, though by far the most popular are the epoxy based paints.
 And because it’s a paint, you need to make sure your floor in the right shape for the paint to take.
 The best test is to pour some water on the floor and see if it soaks in or beads up.
 If it’s still sitting there after a few minutes, your concrete has been treated with a sealer, and you’ll have to break that down, or “etch” it, before you apply the coating.
 It doesn’t mean you’re out of the running, but you will have to purchase and apply a special concrete etching solution that breaks down the sealer and preps your floor for the final application.
 After that, the most important thing is making sure your floor is as clean as possible before starting the job.

-Need to find a pro for your floor coating?Find Pros
+Ready to start your floor coating?Find Pros

 Applying Your New Garage Flooring Coating